Git LFS Requirements

 Verify Git and LFS Versions

-To verify that you have the proper version of Git installed on your machine, open a terminal or CMD and type the following:
+To verify whether you have the proper version of Git installed, open a terminal or CMD and type the following:

 You should see something like this:

 git version 2.13.0

 On Windows you may see some extra characters appended to the version which is expected.
 If an error appears, please install (or upgrade) Git on your machine.

 GitKraken requires version 1.8.5+ to run LFS.
 To install or upgrade Git on your machine, visit the git-scm website.